microsoft/Azure-Analytics-and-AI-Engagement/Manufacturing/Readme-shell.md

     > **Note**: When executing the script below, it is important to let the scripts run to completion.
 Some tasks may take longer than others to run.
 When a script completes     execution, you will be returned to a command prompt.
 The total runtime of all steps in this task will take approximately 15 minutes.

-5. Run the `manufacturingSetup-shell` script
+4. Run the `manufacturingSetup-shell` script

     ```PowerShell
     cd 'MfgAI/Manufacturing/automation'
     ./manufacturingSetup-shell.ps1
     ```

-6. Click on the link provided in the shell console.
-It will open a new browser window, provide the code to get authenticated
+5. Click on the link provided in the shell console.
+It will open a new browser window, provide the code to get authenticated to az login

 ![Authentication link and device code](media/Device-Authentication-Screen7.png)

 ![New browser window to provide the authentication code](media/Enter-Device-Code-Screen7.png)

-7. You will get another set of code to authenticate the device
+6. You will get another set of code to authenticate the device

 ![Authentication link and device code](media/Device-Authentication-Screen7a.png)

 ![New browser window to provide the authentication code](media/Enter-Device-Code-Screen7.png)

-8. You will now be prompted to enter the resource group name in the cloud shell
+7. You will now be prompted to enter the resource group name in the cloud shell

 ![Enter the resource group name](media/RG-Name-Screen10.png)

-9. Pass the final set of authentication codes provided on the cloud shell
+8. Pass the final set of authentication codes provided on the cloud shell

 ![Authentication link and device code](media/Device-Authentication-Screen7b.png)